jackoalan/llvm-mos/README.md

 - A value needs to be saved across the calls to `__udivqi3` and `print__int`.
 A `PHA` prolog and `PLA` epilog increase and decrease the size of the hard stack, and the indexed addressing mode is used to save and restore the value to the top hard stack location.
-This is clumsy, but general.
+The indexed addressing save/restore instructions are optimized away in this example, so only the `PHA` and `PLA` are present.
+(I.e., the load and store are folded into these instructions.)
 - The prolog and epilog are shrink-wrapped to the only basic block with stack operations, so they aren't executed in the `BMI` path.
-- The store in the prolog is folded together with the `PHA`, just leaving `PHA`.
+This also aids with folding the save/restore instructions, since it places the prologue and epilogue in the same basic block as the instructions it can be folded with.

 TODO:

-- The `PLA` in the epilogue is not yet folded together with the load, as is done in the prolog.
 - A `__udivmodqi4` instruction would be twice as efficient as calculating the division twice, but would require either struct return or pointer argument.
   Neither of which is currently implemented.

 </details>

-Updated December 30, 2020.
+Updated January 1, 2021.